tpaschalis/tpaschalis.github.io/_posts/2021-02-21-tailscale-start.markdown

 I got them adopted to my previous `$DAYJOB` as well, where it pretty loved for some time.

 That way, in any of my machines connected to the Tailscale network, I could just `http://go/jira` and be redirected to my employer's Jira, `http://go/status` to see the status of our services or `http://go/vim` to revisit my Vim notes.

+## Parting words

+I'm pretty happy with what Tailscale has achieved; it just embodies the *do one thing, and do it well* mentality.
+Looking forward to what's in stock for them in the near future!